hashgraph/hedera-services/docs/dev/How-to-Quickly-Create-Saved-State.md

 above sample `entity-layout.properties` file, we can assume that entities with id range from `0.0.1001` and `0.0.31000` will be Crypto accounts, and id range from `0.0.31001` to `0.0.32000` will be topics, so on and so forth.

+For SmartContract properties, the `smartContracts.total.file` property is to specify the file number that is used to save binary files for SmartContract.
+If it's not provided, then number of files created will be same to that of SmartContract.

 Normally you may want to keep the entity ordering as it is, as some of the entity types depend on other entity types' existence.
 That is, don't change the `position.N` of the entity.
 If you really need to change the relative position of these entities, you need to be clear their dependency relationship.